How To Buy A House In Japan As A Foreigner

 3. Bank account in Japan

 Opening a bank account in Japan can be difficult for foreigners, but once you have one, you're all set.
-A few English-friendly bank accounts for foreigners include:
+A few English-friendly financial institutions for foreigners include:

 Shinsei Bank